 Ms. Frizzle’s Adventures: Medieval Castle was the biggest hit with both my son and I and the reason we went searching for the other books.
 This is a great book.
-The story is fun, the character’s asides are hilarious ( I love that her student is less than thrilled to see her outside of school), and the history explored is really an adventure.
-Ms. Frizzle heads to Medieval times after following a tunnel in a castle shop and a little twist of that magic time traveling watch of hers.
+The story is fun, the character’s asides are hilarious.
+I love that her student is less than thrilled to see her outside of school.
+Plus, the history explored is really an adventure.
+Ms. Frizzle heads to Medieval times after following a tunnel in a castle shop.
+Of course, there’s a little twist of that magic time-traveling watch of hers.
 Immediately they are at a castle where the Lord is on his way to fight for the King.
-This got my son’s attention right away and when someone attacked the castle, it hooked him.
+My son paid attention right away and when someone attacked the castle, it hooked him.

 We have had it out from the library for less than one week.
 I have read it half a dozen times, and it’s LONG.
 I am more than happy to read it though.
 The cutaway view of the inside of the castle is my son’s favorite part.
 Perhaps dragging him around to open houses as we look for a new house left a mark?
 There is a lot of fighting and weapons which may mean this is not the book for your family.
 For us, it puts these toys my son loves so much (his Playmobil knights especially) into a historical perspective.
 I will be buying this one for sure.